Kissgh/TFM-adenocarcinoma-de-pulmon-KRAS-y-EGFR/README.md

 # English
 # Integrative multi-omic analysis of EGFR- and KRAS-driven lung adenocarcinoma
 ## Project overview
-#### This repository contains all the code, figures and supporting materials used in a Master’s Thesis focused on the integrative molecular characterization of lung adenocarcinoma (LUAD), with special emphasis on tumors driven by EGFR and KRAS mutations.
+#### This repository contains all the code, figures and supporting materials used in the Master's Thesis of the Master's Degree in Bioinformatics and Biostatistics, authored by Kissy Guevara-Hoyer, focused on the integrative molecular characterization of lung adenocarcinoma (LUAD), with special emphasis on tumors driven by EGFR and KRAS mutations.
 The project combines genomic, transcriptomic, proteomic and single-cell RNA-seq analyses, as well as survival analyses, to investigate biological differences, functional pathways and clinical implications associated with each molecular subtype.
 #### Publicly available large-scale cancer datasets, including TCGA and AACR GENIE, were leveraged to ensure robustness, reproducibility and clinical relevance of the results.
 ## Objectives
 #### •	Characterize the mutational landscape of EGFR- and KRAS-mutated LUAD.